 Although the funeral home has seen a lot of changes since 1897, by way of locations and owners, the same commitment continues:a locally owned establishment that provides each family it serves with personalized service in a gracious and comfortable atmosphere.

 Licensed funeral director and owner Andrew Hodges graduated from Humber College’s Funeral Service Education Program in 2002, and worked at Trull Funeral Homes in Toronto.
 Seeking to better serve families (and to spend more time with his bride Andrea), Andrew and Andrea purchased the former Robert G. Sass Funeral Home in 2003, and purchased L.A.
 Ball Funeral Chapel in 2012.
-Andrew is an active member of the Kinsmen Club of St. Marys, Holy Name of Mary Parish Council.
+Andrew is an active member of the Kinsmen Club of St. Marys and helps with Holy Name of Mary Parish Sunday school.
 In his spare time, Andrew enjoys tennis and badminton, karaoke, and spending time with wife Andrea, daughter Charlotte and Agnes the family dachshund.

 Co-owner and administrator Andrea Macko entered funeral service by marriage; she and Andrew have been married since 2002.
-With a background in journalism, Andrea served as reporter for the St. Marys Journal Argus and is now a columnist for the paper.
+With a background in journalism, Andrea served as reporter and columnist for the St. Marys Journal Argus and is now Events Coordinator for the Town of St. Marys.
 Andrea is a board member for the St. Marys Memorial Hospital Foundation, often planning fundraisers, and was a driving force behind the restoration of the town's tennis courts.
 She also is a lector at Holy Name of Mary church.
 In her spare time, Andrea enjoys tennis, badminton, cycling and reading, as well as spending time with husband Andrew, daughter Charlotte and Agnes.

 Licensed funeral director Gary Mallalieu is a St. Marys native.
 He is married to Cynthia (Copeland) and have two daughters, Aralynn and Raianna.
 He is a member of St. Marys United Church and has been active in church choir, council and Sunday School.
 Gary graduated from the Funeral Service Education Program at Humber College in June 2016, after assisting Andrew for a few years.
 Gary’s interests include gardening, music, musical theatre and refinishing furniture, but most of all, he enjoys home and family life.